 Mono county, California, USA

-The 100% owned Long Valley Project represents a gold development opportunity with a current NI 43-101 resource and historic preliminary economic results**.
+The 100% owned Long Valley Project represents a gold development opportunity with a current NI 43-101 resource.
 The project displays a large gold resource, superb mining access, and excellent metallurgical extraction.
 Long Valley is one of the few development-ready precious metals resources in California, a stable jurisdiction with clear permitting processes and recent mine startups.
 Kore intends to employ modern exploration techniques to expand, upgrade, and develop the Long Valley deposit.

 Long Valley hosts a large near-surface gold-silver deposit 2.5 km long that is exposed on surface and provides excellent mining access.
 The gold deposit boasts a potential low strip ratio, broadly disseminated zones, and excellent oxide metallurgy.
 Gold-silver mineralization shows good continuity and includes zones of higher grade above 3.4 g/t Au.

 Kore plans to upgrade and expand the resource through additional drilling, produce a geological model of the deposit, and advance engineering and environmental studies.

 Primary MINERALIZATION present at long valley: